 Beaulieu is very proud of our Learning Centre, located on the second floor of the Main House.

-In recent years, we have developed and invested in our approach to supporting students with specific and challenging learning needs, as well as any social issues or emotional difficulties.
+Over the years, we have developed and invested in our approach to supporting students with specific and challenging learning needs, as well as any social issues or emotional difficulties.
 We have accepted students when it has become difficult or impossible for them to remain in their current schools and we have focused on supporting students with extreme difficulties such as Asperger's syndrome, Dyslexia and a range of emotional and behavioural challenges.

-The growing demand and the success of this provision have resulted in us investing in our physical resource in order to meet the requests we are receiving from parents seeking such a provision to meet their daughters' specific learning needs.
+The growing demand and the success of this provision have resulted in us investing in our physical resource in order to meet the requests we are receiving from parents seeking such a provision to meet their child' specific learning needs.
 We developed a Learning Centre that provides three classrooms, a quiet room, an office and toilet facilities - all with wheelchair and lift access.

 We have the space and appropriate facilities to support up to 200 students throughout the day, receiving one-to-one or small group support as required.
 The Learning Centre has also provided the option to create additional alternative curriculum opportunities to enable students to achieve outside the traditional academic curriculum.